 If $\beta>\alpha\geq1$, then

-We collect examples below showing that any inequality above is sharp. \\For the case that $\beta=\alpha>1$, we have: \begin{itemize} \item [(1)] The Shrikhande graph is strongly regular with parameter $(16,6,2,2)$, for which the Lin-Lu-Yau curvature of each edge is $\kappa=\frac{1}{3}=\frac{2}{d}$; \item [(2)] The $4\times 4$ Rook's graph is strongly regular with parameter $(16,6,2,2)$, for which the Lin-Lu-Yau curvature of each edge satisfies $\kappa=\frac{2}{3}=\frac{2+\alpha}{d}$. \end{itemize} For the case that $\beta>\alpha\geq1$, we have: \begin{itemize} \item [(1)] For any amply regular graph with parameter $(n,d,1,\beta)$, the Lin-Lu-Yau curvature of each edge is $\kappa=\frac{3}{d}$ \cite[Theorem 1.3]{Button1}; \item [(2)] For any amply regular graph with girth $3$ and parameter $(n,d,\alpha,\beta)$ such that $2\beta-\alpha\geq d+1$, the Lin-Lu-Yau curvature of each edge is $\kappa=\frac{2+\alpha}{d}$ according to Proposition \ref{proposition:3.1}. \end{itemize} \end{remark}
+We collect examples below showing that each of these inequalities is sharp. \\For the case that $\beta=\alpha>1$, we have: \begin{itemize} \item [(1)] The Shrikhande graph is strongly regular with parameters $(16,6,2,2)$, for which the Lin--Lu--Yau curvature of each edge is $\kappa=\frac{1}{3}=\frac{2}{d}$; \item [(2)] The $4\times 4$ Rook's graph is strongly regular with parameters $(16,6,2,2)$, for which the Lin--Lu--Yau curvature of each edge satisfies $\kappa=\frac{2}{3}=\frac{2+\alpha}{d}$. \end{itemize} For the case that $\beta>\alpha\geq1$, we have: \begin{itemize} \item [(1)] For any amply regular graph with parameters $(n,d,1,\beta)$, the Lin--Lu--Yau curvature of each edge is $\kappa=\frac{3}{d}$ \cite[Theorem 1.3]{Button1}; \item [(2)] For any amply regular graph with girth $3$ and parameters $(n,d,\alpha,\beta)$ such that $2\beta-\alpha\geq d+1$, the Lin--Lu--Yau curvature of each edge is $\kappa=\frac{2+\alpha}{d}$ according to Proposition \ref{proposition:3.1}.
+For example, the graph in Figure \ref{fig:2}, which is the Johnson graph $J(4,2)$, is such a case. \end{itemize} \end{remark}